mongodb-partners/MEANStack_with_Atlas_on_Fargate/README.md

-Ensure the docker is up and running. if not start the [docker deamon](https://docs.docker.com/config/daemon/)
+Ensure the docker desktop is up and running. if not start the [docker deamon](https://docs.docker.com/config/daemon/)